-Make this simple supper of a wintry evening, sprinkling over a little grated cheese before cooking for good measure.
+Make this simple supper of a wintry evening, comfort food at its best.

-In a large non-stick casserole dish heat the dripping.
-Add the onion and cook for five minutes.
+In a large saucepan, heat the dripping.
+Add the onion and cook for 5 minutes.

 Meanwhile, in a large frying pan, heat a little olive oil and fry the mince, stirring, until browned all over.
 While the meat is frying, break up any lumps with the back of the spoon.

-For the mash, boil the potatoes, then drain them in a sieve and place into a clean bowl.
-Add the milk, butter and egg yolk, and mash together.
-Season with salt and freshly ground black pepper.
+For the mash, boil the potatoes until tender (about 10 minutes).
+Drain, add the milk, butter and egg yolk, then mash until smooth.
+Season with salt and pepper.